lana-20/select-devices-for-testing/README.md

 When I start working on a new project, I need to know what I’m testing on.
 I’m a QA who has to know which devices to order.
 I’m the one who can tell the person in charge of the expense account in my company which devices my team needs.
 How to approach the decision of selecting devices for testing?

+For this question, there is no right or wrong answer.
+It’s not accurate to say that a particular device, iPhone 7 for example, should not be tested on because I haven’t seen many people using iPhone 7s around lately.
+I split my time between San Francisco and Seattle, U.S. My subjective personal environment is not representative of the regional or global market, where the app may be distributed.
+The answer depends on where the app is used.
+I stay on top of things and keep track of the statistics data, in order to keep updating the device set consistently and timely.

 When selecting devices and OS versions for testing, I ask myself the following questions:
 - What are the most used mobile OSs?